 We designed our program with the intent of providing you with the highest return on your time.
-This means that the tasks you are expected to perform will not only benefit Ewing Morris, but will also help you develop as an investment professional.
-While throwing a student in the deep end might work in some instances, we don’t believe this approach is reliable in developing thoughtful investment professionals.
-Instead, we provide you with detailed guidance on how to produce quality work.
+This means that the tasks you are expected to perform will not only benefit Ewing Morris; they will also help you to develop as an investment professional.
+While throwing a student in the deep end might work in some instances, we do not believe this approach is reliable in developing thoughtful investment professionals.
+Instead, we provide participants with a recipe to produce high quality work.

-You can expect clear and timely feedback on the quality of the work you produce.
-Additionally, you will have the personal satisfaction of seeing the fruits of your labour.
-For example, this can include participation in management meetings with companies on which you have completed background investment research.
+Participants can expect clear and timely feedback on the quality of the work they produce.
+Participants will also have the personal satisfaction of seeing the fruits of their labor; for example, participating in management meetings with companies on which the Fellow has completed the background investment research.
 Additionally, each week, a participant can expect to spend dedicated one-on-one time with portfolio managers to discuss any topics in which they are interested.

 Become A Part Of The Community

-We make a concerted effort to build a community where you can interact and learn from former EM Fellows.
+We make a concerted effort to build a community where participants can interact with, and learn from, former EM Fellows.

 Some of the qualities we look for in aspiring candidates:

-Without integrity all other qualities below become a liability.
+Without integrity all other qualities become a liability.

-Our experience tells us that although the vast majority of applicants will claim to be “passionate about investing”, only a small fraction (less than 5%) can actually support their claim with past actions.
-Almost always, this misrepresentation is not deliberate – but simply a function of not knowing what being passionate about something means.
+Our experience tells us that, although the vast majority of applicants will claim to be “passionate about investing”, only a small fraction can actually support their claim with past actions.
+Almost always, this misrepresentation is not deliberate, but simply a function of not knowing what being passionate about something means.
 Passion is one of those qualities that is hard to describe, but you know it when you see it.
 Below is our adoption of a famous Rafael Ortiz quote that comes close to our understanding of passion:

 “Passion is not about finding something to do, it is about finding something you can’t do without”